juju/docs/src/en/tools-amulet.md

 # Amulet, a Juju test library

-Amulet is a Python library for deploying, manipulating, and testing Juju workloads (collections of related services).
+Amulet is a Python library for deploying, manipulating, and testing Juju workloads (collections of related applications).

 With Amulet you can:

-* Deploy, relate, configure, and scale services imperatively
+* Deploy, relate, configure, and scale applications imperatively
 * Deploy a preconfigured workload using a bundle file
-* Execute service actions and inspect the results
+* Execute application actions and inspect the results
 * Run arbitrary commands against deployed units and inspect the results.

 ## Getting Started